-If your computer is connected to a network, you can make your directly connected printer available to other computers on the same network.
+If your computer is connected to a network and you are using Mac OS X 10.2 or later, you can make your directly connected printer available to other computers on the same network.

 - 1. Double-click the System Preferences icon on the Dock menu bar on your desktop. - 2.
 Enable printer sharing by going to Sharing > Services > Printer Sharing. - 3.
 Your printer now automatically appears in the list of shared printers displayed by any other computer running Mac OS and connected to your local network.